canonical/wordpress-k8s-operator/docs/explanation/containers.md

 to both `access.log`, `error.log` files and container logs in [`000-default.conf`](https://github.com/canonical/wordpress-k8s-operator/blob/main/files/000-default.conf).
 These files are essential for promtail to read and push latest logs to loki periodically.

-### apache-prometheus-exporter

-This is a sidecar container that contains a golang binary to periodically scrape `/server-status` route from the main wordpress container.
-It exposes WordPress Apache server’s metrics in open metrics format on port 9117.
-It should be noted that some of its own metrics from the Prometheus Golang client are exposed that are not part of the WordPress Apache’s metrics and are denoted by `go_` prefix.

 ### charm